History of Indigenous Australians: Indian migration theory

+History to 1770

+Geography and cultural adaptation

-When the north-west of Australia, which is closest to Asia, was first occupied, the region consisted of open tropical forests and woodlands.
-After around 10,000 years of stable climatic conditions, by which time the Aboriginal people had settled the entire continent, temperatures began cooling and winds became stronger, leading to the beginning of an ice age.
+When the north-west of Australia was first occupied, the region consisted of open tropical forests and woodlands.
+After around 10,000 years of stable climatic conditions, by which time the Aboriginal people had settled the entire continent, temperatures began cooling leading to an ice age.
 By the glacial maximum, 25,000 to 15,000 years ago, the sea level had dropped to around 140 metres below its present level.
 Australia was connected to New Guinea and the Kimberley region of Western Australia was separated from Southeast Asia (Wallacea) by a strait only approximately 90 km wide.
-Rainfall was 40% to 50% lower than modern levels, depending on region, while the lower CO2 levels (half pre-industrial levels) meant that vegetation required twice as much water for photosynthesis.
+Rainfall was 40% to 50% lower than modern levels, depending on region.
 The Kimberley, including the adjacent exposed continental Sahul Shelf, was covered by vast grasslands dominated by flowering plants of the family Poaceae, with woodlands and semi-arid scrub covering the shelf joining New Guinea to Australia.
-Southeast of the Kimberley, from the Gulf of Carpentaria to northern Tasmania the land, including the western and southern margins of the now exposed continental shelves, was covered largely by extreme deserts and sand dunes.
-It is believed that during this period no more than 15% of Australia supported trees of any kind.
-While some tree cover remained in the southeast of Australia, the vegetation of the wetter coastal areas in this region was semi-arid savanna, while some tropical rainforests survived in isolated coastal areas of Queensland.

 Tasmania was covered primarily by cold steppe and alpine grasslands, with snow pines at lower altitudes.
-There is evidence that there may have been a significant reduction in Australian Aboriginal populations during this time, and there would seem to have been scattered "refugia" in which the modern vegetation types and Aboriginal populations were able to survive.
+There may have been a significant reduction in Australian Aboriginal populations during this time, with scattered "refugia" where vegetation and Aboriginal populations were able to survive.
 Corridors between these refugia seem to be routes by which people kept in contact.
 With the end of the ice age, strong rains returned, until around 5,500 years ago, when the wet season cycle in the north ended, bringing with it a megadrought that lasted 1,500 years.
 The return of reliable rains around 4,000 years BP gave Australia its current climate.